Last Modified: Thursday, October 27, 2022 8:39 am

 Who is required to be tested:

-- Students with an approved exemption (you are not vaccinated) are required to be tested for the fall 2021 and spring 2022 semesters
+- Individuals with an approved exemption (you are not vaccinated) are required to be tested for the fall 2021 and spring 2022 semesters.

-- Students who are partially vaccinated are tested weekly throughout the month of September (or longer if your second vaccine is delayed).
+- Individuals who are partially vaccinated are tested weekly throughout the month of September (or longer if your second vaccine is delayed).

 Sign Up For Testing